 Four simple drawing exercises to help you on your way

-In this five-session class you will use the four simple diagrams above as a vehicle for reflecting on the contours and directions of your life.
-Along the way you'll improve your visual thinking skills, use journaling to cultivate deeper self-understanding, and learn from the wisdom of depth psychology and the patterns of nature.
+This five-session class uses the four simple diagrams above as a vehicle for reflecting on the contours and directions of an individual’s life.
+The class also improves visual thinking skills, uses journaling to cultivate deeper self-understanding, and draws on the wisdom of depth psychology and the patterns of nature.

 - Introduction: getting oriented to the work.

 Class activity: An overview of Soul Cartography: what the process is and how it can help you.
 We’ll use some simple exercises to help activate your visual thinking skills.
 This session also includes a slide presentation by Victoria Scarlett, Director of the Center for Sacred Art, that looks at forests as places of journey, landscape, and narrative – a wonderful jumping-off point for our exploration of the depths of our life stories.

 - I Am: identifying sources of power and protection